 Reshaping Southern Philanthropy to Build a More Equitable Future

-Questions?
-Click HERE to watch an informational webinar
+- Questions?
+Watch an informational webinar

 After 15 years equipping individual foundations to invest in solutions to the South's most pressing challenges, MDC expands its approach to reach cohorts of Southern foundations through the new Passing Gear Philanthropy Institute.